 - Mental illness.
 People suffering from certain kinds of mental illness can qualify for SSDI if their condition is severe enough to affect their ability to work.
 For people aged 25-34, suicide is the number two cause of death.
 Depression, anxiety, and stress disorders can be debilitating for young workers.

 These are just a few of the ways young people become disabled and unable to work.
 In order to qualify for SSDI, however, the applicant must have earned enough work credits, which takes several years of work to accomplish.

 Social Security disability is an earned benefit.
 When you contribute to Social Security through your paycheck, you are earning work credits.
 Unfortunately, people in their 20s often don’t have enough work credits to qualify for disability.
 In order to apply for SSDI, you must have earned at least 40 work credits.
 The maximum number of credits you can earn each year is four, and to do that, you must have earned over $5,000 per year and had Social Security tax withheld on your earnings.
 If you started working at age 15 in a job that withheld taxes, and you worked consistently for the next ten years, you could be eligible for SSDI by age 25.

-You Deserve the Benefits You Have Earned
+Our Social Security Attorneys Get You the Benefits You Have Earned

 In addition to earning enough work credits, you will also have to show that you meet the SSA’s standards for disability for the condition you have.
 A majority of applications are denied the first time because people fail to meet deadlines and provide the right kind of evidence.
-If you believe you should qualify for SSDI, regardless of your age, contact our attorneys for a free case evaluation.
+If you believe you should qualify for Social Security disability benefits, regardless of your age, contact our attorneys for a free case evaluation.
 If we can help you apply successfully the first time—or we can help you file an appeal on a denied claim—we will explain how we can help.
 Call our Indianapolis office today!